cilium/cilium/Documentation/architecture.rst

   efficient BPF programs that are tailored to the network forwarding and security behavior appropriate for each container.

-* Compiles the BPF programs to bytecode using `clang/LLVM <https://clang.llvm.org/>`_ and passes them to the Linux kernel to run at for all packets in/out of the container's virtual ethernet device(s).
+* Compiles the BPF programs to bytecode using `clang/LLVM <https://clang.llvm.org/>`_ and passes them to the Linux kernel to run at for all packets in / out of the container's virtual ethernet device(s).

 Cilium CLI Client